We are looking for volunteers to join our inspiring and challenging expeditions in Tanzania.

 Raleigh International will visit some of the most beautiful and untouched areas of Tanzania on the adventure phase.
 You could be trekking south east of Iringa and North West of the spectacular Kilombera Valley.
 This Highland region is rarely visited by outsiders, both from Tanzania or overseas.
 The region takes in beautiful ridges, stunning peaks, wonderful forests and alluring waterfalls.
 The trek will consolidate environmental and community issues with the personal development involved in this challenging adventure.
 You will have the ooportunity to meet and visit extremely remote local communities.

 Environmentally you will ensure that no negative footstep behind you and your group.
 Going back to basics, you will be self-sufficient, carrying everything you need with you.
 You will camp at night and learn survival and camp craft skills.
 You will also have the opportunity to shower in the waterfalls of the highlands and become some of the privileged few who have had the opportunity to see this unspoilt and beautiful part of Tanzania.

 Join other venturers and volunteer managers from all walks of life on our unique 10 week expedition.
 You'll spend 6 weeks on two community projects, working with local communities to install infrastructure that developed countries take for granted, such as sanitation.
 The other 3 weeks are a tough mental and physical adventure battling nature's elements.

 Don't have 10 weeks free?
 You can choose to do a shorter version of the main expedition by just doing two project phases for 7 weeks.

 5 week expedition

-On our unique 5 week expedition you'll combine either a 3 week community or environment project with an adventure challenge.
+On our unique 5 week expedition you'll combine either a 3 week community project with an adventure challenge.
 This is an intense, adrenalin-fuelled 7 day experience of trekking, survival challenges and water-based activities.